norbusan/susi_installer/docs/desktop_install.md

-# Installation on Ubuntu and related Debian based distributions
+# Installation on Debian, Ubuntu, and other Debian based distributions

 Tested on:
 - Ubuntu 18.04, 18.10, 19.04